 Pronouncement Title Effective date IAS 1 IAS 1 Presentation of Financial Statements (amendments) The objective of the amendment is aimed to promote consistency in applying the requirements by helping entities determine whether, debt and other liabilities with an uncertain settlement date should be classified as current (due or potentially due to be settled within one year) or non-current.
 The amendment also includes clarifying the classification requirements for debt an entity might settle by converting it into equity.
 These are clarifications, not changes, to the existing requirements, and so are not expected to affect entities' financial statements significantly.
 Under existing IAS 1 requirements, companies classify a liability as current when they do not have an unconditional right to defer settlement of the liability for at least twelve months after the end of the reporting period.
-As part of its amendments, the Board has removed the requirement for a right to be unconditional and instead, now requires that a right to defer settlement must have substance and exist at the end of the reporting period However, these clarifications could result in reclassification of some liabilities from current to non-current, and vice versa.
-The amendment will be applied retrospectively.
+As part of its amendments, the Board has removed the requirement for a right to be unconditional and instead, now requires that a right to defer settlement will be applied retrospectively.
 The impact on the annual financial statements has not yet been fully determined, however not expected to have a significant impact on the Group and Company's financial statements.
 1 January 2024 IAS 12 IAS 12 Income Taxes The amendment clarifies how companies should recognise deferred tax on particular transactions that, on initial recognition, give rise to equal amounts of taxable and deductible temporary differences.
 The proposed amendments will typically apply to transactions such as leases for the lessee and decommissioning obligations.
 1 January 2023 IAS 8 IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty".
 Entities develop accounting estimates if accounting policies require items in financial statements to be measured in a way that involves measurement uncertainty.
 The amendments clarify that a change in accounting estimate that results from new information or new developments is not the correction of an error.
 1 January 2023 IAS 1 and IFRS Practice Statement 2 amendment Disclosure of Accounting Policies The amendments require that an entity discloses its material accounting policies, instead of its significant accounting policies.
-Further amendments explain how an entity can identify a material accounting policy 1 January 2023 IFRS 16 IFRS 16 Leases The amendments add to requirements explaining how a company accounts for a sale and leaseback after the date of the transaction.
+Further amendments explain how an entity can identify a material accounting policy.
+1 January 2023 IFRS 16 IFRS 16 Leases The amendments add to requirements explaining how a company accounts for a sale and leaseback after the date of the transaction.
 IFRS 16 had not previously specified how to measure the transaction when reporting after that date.
 The amendments add to the sale and leaseback requirements in IFRS 16, thereby supporting the consistent application of the standard.
 These amendments will not change the accounting for leases other than those arising in a sale and leaseback transaction.
 The amendments will be applied retrospectively and are not expected to have a material impact on the Group and Company's financial statements.
 1 January 2024 IAS 1 Presentation of financial Statements The amendment states that a company will classify a liability as non-current if it has a right to defer settlement for at least 12 months after the reporting date.
 This right may be subject to a company complyi.ng with conditions (covenants) specified in a loan arrangement Covenants with which the company must comply after the reporting date (i.e. future covenants) do not affect a liability's classification at that date.
 1 January 2024